 You pay for your health insurance in two ways: premiums and out-of-pocket expenses.
 Your premium is a monthly amount to purchase your health insurance plan.

 You also may have the following out-of-pocket expenses that will be required when you receive healthcare services.
 There are a few different kinds of out-of-pocket expenses.
 Your plan may have all or none of these.

-- Coinsurance – The percentage of your medical cost that you are responsible for paying.
-If you have an 80/20 plan, your insurance will pay 80% of the bill, where you are responsible for 20%.
+- Coinsurance: The percentage of your medical cost that you are responsible for paying.
+If you have an 80/20 plan, your insurance will pay 80 percent of the bill, while you are responsible for 20 percent.

-- Out-of-Pocket Maximum – This is the most of your healthcare cost that you will be expected to pay in a single plan year.
-Once you have paid the out-of-pocket maximum, the insurance plan will no longer apply coinsurance to your bills and will pay 100% of the allowed expenses.
+- Out-of-Pocket Maximum: This is the most of your healthcare cost that you will be expected to pay in a single plan year.
+Once you have paid the out-of-pocket maximum, the insurance plan will no longer apply coinsurance to your bills and will pay 100 percent of the allowed expenses.

 It is the beginning of your plan year.
-Your plan has a $1,000 deductible, 20% coinsurance and a $2,000 annual out-of-pocket maximum.
+Your plan has a $1,000 deductible, 20 percent coinsurance, and a $2,000 annual out-of-pocket maximum.
 You are admitted to the hospital and incur a bill of $50,000.

 If you have questions about your healthcare benefits, please contact your insurance company directly, contact a financial counselor at 304-598-6260, or call our WVU Hospitals Patient Financial Services office at 800-516-5548.